Río de la Plata Basin

 The Río de la Plata basin (Cuenca del Plata, Bacia do Prata), more often called the River Plate basin in scholarly writings, sometimes called the Platine basin or Platine region, is the 3170000 km2 hydrographical area in South America that drains to the Río de la Plata.
 It includes areas of southeastern Bolivia, southern and central Brazil, the entire country of Paraguay, most of Uruguay, and northern Argentina.
 Making up about one fourth of the continent's surface, it is the second largest drainage basin in South America (after the Amazon basin) and one of the largest in the world.

+It is one of two river systems in the world defined as international waters.

 The main rivers of the La Plata basin are the Paraná River, the Paraguay River (the Paraná's main tributary), and the Uruguay River.

 Geography

 Part of the Río de la Plata basin viewed from space.

 The La Plata basin is bounded by the Brazilian Highlands to the north, the Andes Mountains to the west, and Patagonia to the south.
 The watershed extends mostly northward from the source of the Río de la Plata for roughly 2400 km, as far as Brasília and Cuiabá in Brazil and Sucre in Bolivia, spanning latitudes between 14 and 37 degrees south and longitudes between 43 and 67 degrees west.
 The Paraná River, La Plata's largest tributary, is South America's second longest river and one of the longest in the world.

 Politically, the basin includes part or all of the Brazilian states of Mato Grosso, Goiás, Minas Gerais, São Paulo, Mato Grosso do Sul, Paraná, Santa Catarina, and Rio Grande do Sul; the Bolivian departments of Santa Cruz, Chuquisaca and Tarija; the entire country of Paraguay; the western and central departments of Uruguay; and the Argentine provinces of Jujuy, Salta, Formosa, Chaco, Misiones, Tucumán, Santiago del Estero, Santa Fe, Corrientes, Córdoba, Entre Ríos, Buenos Aires, and La Pampa.